-This course is the culminating clinical experience designed to support the students' transition to professional nursing practice.
+practice.
 Students will work with an individual preceptor to integrate knowledge and skills gained throughout the program.
 Students have an opportunity to advance assessment and communications skills while caring for a select population.
 Emphasis is placed on refining nursing skills in the safe delivery of professional nursing care.
-Prerequisite: NURS 406, 412, 414, 416 and 418.
-Co-requisite: NURS 466.
+Prerequisite: NURS 370, 372, 388, and 390.
 Offered spring annually and as needed.

-NURS 470 Promoting Healthy Communities

-Introduces essential knowledge and important nursing roles for health promotion and disease prevention at the family and community level.
+- URS 470 Promoting Healthy Communities 3.00 Introduces essential knowledge and important nursing roles for health promotion and disease prevention at the family and community level.
 Students will explore concepts related to social justice, the impact of globalization on communities, and the role of nurses in disaster planning and management.
 Students will apply principles of epidemiology, demography, and relevant nursing and health-related theories in developing health promotion plans for families and communities.
-(Opened to licensed RNs).
-Prerequisites: A minimum grade of "B" in NURS 340, 342, 343 and 345.
-Offered each term and as needed.

-NURS 475 Comprehensive Treatment of Chemical

-Dependency

-This course explores the effects of chemical dependency on the human body and provides in depth knowledge of the evidence-based treatment options.
+(Opened to licensed RN students).
+Prerequisites: NURS 340, 342, 343 and 345.
+Offered spring annually and as needed.
+Comprehensive Treatment of Chemical Dependency 3.00 URS 475 This course explores the effects of chemical dependency on the human body and provides in depth knowledge of the evidence-based treatment options.
 Knowledge gained in this course will prepare students to apply the concepts of treatment across the care continuum.
 Offered as needed.

-NURS 492 Capstone I: Advanced Concepts of

-Professional Nursing

-This is the capstone course for the RN-BSN program.
+URS 492 Capstone I: Advanced Concepts of Professional Nursing3.00 This is the capstone course for the RN-BSN program.
 This student will engage in a capstone project that reflects a understanding, synthesis, and evaluation of concepts and nursing issues studied throughout the program.
 Application of the educational experience to professional growth and the contribution to the nursing profession is emphasized.
-The goal of this course is for students to complete the question identification, proposal development, and obtain the necessary approvals in order to implement and evaluate the capstone project in Nurs 494.
+The goal of this course is for students to complete the question identification, proposal development, and obtain the necessary - spring annually, and as needed.
+NURS 493 Capstone II: Advanced Concepts in Professional Nursing3.00 This is the second of two capstone courses for the RN-BSN program.
+The student will engage in a capstone project that reflects application, synthesis, and evaluation of concepts and nursing issues studied throughout the program.
+The goal of this course is for students to implement and evaluate the capstone project designed in NURS 492.
+Open to licensed RNs.
+Prerequisite: NURS 340, 342, 343, 345,445, 457, 470, and 492.
+Offered Spring/Fall and as needed.

+approvals in order to implement and evaluate the capstone project in Nurs 493.
 (Opened to licensed RNs).
-Prerequisites: Minimum grade of "B" in NURS 340, 342, 343, 345, 445, 457, and 470.
-Offered fall and spring annually, and
+Prerequisites: NURS 340, 342, 343, 345, 445, 457, and 470.
+Offered fall and

-NURS 494 Capstone II: Advanced Concepts of Professional

-Nursina

-This is the capstone course for the RN-BSN program.
-The student will engage in a capstone project that reflects understanding, synthesis, and evaluation of concepts and nursing issues studied throughout the program.
+- URS 494 Advanced Concepts of Professional Nursing 3.00 This is the capstone course for the RN-BSN program.
+The student will engage in a capstone project that reflects application, synthesis, and evaluation of concepts and nursing issues studied throughout the program.
 Application of educational experience to professional growth and contribution to the nursing profession is emphasized.
 The goal of this course is the project implementation, evaluation, and dissemination of the project through an oral presentation and poster display.
 (Opened to licensed RNs).
-Prerequisites: Minimum grade of "B" in NURS 340, 342, 343, 345, 445, 457, 470, and NURS 492.
-Offered fall and spring annually, and as needed.

-NURS 499 Special Topics In Nurs

-Deals with topics of special interest to professional nurses.
+Prerequisites: Minimum grade of "B" in NURS 340, 341, 342, 343, 345, 355, 445, 457 and 470.
+Offered Spring annually, and as needed.
+URS 499 Special Topics In Nurs 6.00 - Deals with topics of special interest to professional nurses.

 Focuses on identified nursing subjects pertinent to the practice of professional nursing.
 May be offered during the academic year as well as summers and weekends, according to demand.

-PH 200 Solar System Astron
+YH 200 Solar System Astron 3.00